RaysaRivera/Honors_proj1/Lesson/BufferOverread_lesson.md

 Reading data from a system can allow a user to see code or queries that release information that makes the system vulnerable, either by giving out usernames or passwords of users or by seeing how a system infrastructure is setup.

-The following is an example of code with a buffer overread vulnerablility, taken from it's [CWE page](https://cwe.mitre.org/data/definitions/126.html).
+The following is an example of code with a buffer overread vulnerability, taken from it's [CWE page](https://cwe.mitre.org/data/definitions/126.html).

 ```C
 int main(int argc, char **argv) {